stanfordmlgroup/MedSelect/README.md

 Run the following cell providing these arguments:
 1. path_to_input_data: path to the .csv file containing X-ray file paths.
 2. output_path: path to intended output hdf5 file, e.g. "output.hdf5".
 3. path_to_moco_checkpoint: path to MoCo checkpoint.
 See [here](https://github.com/stanfordmlgroup/MoCo-CXR) for suggested checkpoints to use.
-The checkpoint we use can be downloaded [here](https://github.com/stanfordmlgroup/MoCo-CXR) - need to update link to checkpoint.
+The checkpoint we use can be downloaded [here](https://drive.google.com/file/d/1ouNsDFzovHRhmWi4uz6iCvXe7pO8D7P7/view?usp=sharing).

 ```
 python3 xray_to_hdf5.py -d path_to_input_data -o output_path -c path_to_moco_checkpoint